CplNathan/SurePet2Google-Public/README.md

 A web application which can be used to control the locking of your SurePetcare Bridge enabled devices through the Google assistant, automatically adds compatible devices to your home, easy to extend, automatically uses visitor announcements to announce when pets come and go through assistant devices.

 ## Features
-* Visitor announcements/object detection (leaving and entering for pets)
+* Visitor announcements/object detection (leaving and entering for pets, peeking etc)
 * Unlock and lock ability
 * Battery status reporting
 * Routines support